 When to contact 311

-If your questions are about City services or programs such as snow clearing concerns, recreation program information, or garbage and recycling collection issues, you will want to connect with our 311 Contact Centre.
+If your questions are about City services or programs such as snow clearing concerns, recreation program information, or garbage and recycling collection issues, you'll want to connect with our 311 Contact Centre.

 “Our 311 Contact Centre often gets calls that would be best handled by 211 Manitoba,” said Felicia Wiltshire, the City’s Director of Customer Service & Communications

-The 211 Manitoba website also has a searchable database of organizations and programs that can be accessed by Manitobans.
+The 211 Manitoba website also has a searchable database of organizations and programs that you can access.
 Service providers can reach out to 211 Manitoba to be included in its database

-If you’re questions are best suited for our 311 Contact Centre, make sure to review these tips prior to reaching out as we have a variety of self-serve options you can use.
+If your questions are best suited for our 311 Contact Centre, make sure to review these tips prior to reaching out as we have a variety of self-serve options you can use.

 In case of a police, fire, or medical emergency, you must call 911.

 Homeowner, renter and business information Other City information